ekamp/OS/Exam2StudyGuide.md

 - video frame buffer
 <i>Basically something that needs a driver to run on your computer</i>

+<b>Block Device</b> : Provides direct access to the underlying hardware, they can host filesystems

+<b>File Systems</b> : Determines how data is organized on a block device, in order to present with a heigharchy of directories and files with access permissions for both.

+<b>Network Devices</b> : Packet orientented device.
+Is accessable through sockets

 <b>Block Device Table</b> : Kernal maintains this to keeps track of block devices

+<b>Character Device</b> : Provides unstructured access to underlying devices.
+- Terminal multiplexer, mouse , printer, scanner, frame buffer, sound and bus devices
+- Character Devices have two modes :
+  - Raw Mode:
+    - Direct access to the the infomration from the process, needed for a mouse , keyboard
+  - Line Mode (Cooked) :
+    - Input characters are echoed and stored in a buffer until a return is recieved, then the entire line is made avalible       to the process

 <b>Character Device Table</b> : Kernal maintains this to keep track of character devices

 <b>Major Number</b> : an index into either the block or character device table and allows the kernal to fin functions that are associated with that device; these functions are called the <b>Device Driver</b>

+<b>Device Driver</b> : Each device connected to a computer requires a driver to use it, implement a mechanism not a policy

+<b>Device Controller</b> : The driver communicates with this to control the connected device itself

+<b>Mechanism</b> : Specifies the way to interact with a device.

+<b>Policy</b> : Enforces who can access the device and in what way they can control it.

 <b>Minor Number</b> : Interpreted within the device driver, identifies which specific instance of a device is being accessed.
 Such as SATA disks will have one driver but multiple disks.
 Major number will id the driver and the minor number will identify the disk.

+<b>Frameworks</b> : Formalizes a set of interfaces for drivers of specific types.

+<b>Device Independence</b> : I/O operations should have a consistent interface for different devices

+<b>Seek time</b> : How much does the disk arm have to move to get the correct cylinder.

+<b>Rotational Latency</b> : How much does the disk have to spin to get to the correct position/

+<b>Transfer Rate</b> : How fast can data be transfered to the computers memory.

 ###Execution Contexts
 Kernal Code runs one of the following contexts